asadkhalid305/multi-agent-movie-picker/README.md

 - **Scale gracefully** - Multi-agent architecture handles complexity through specialization

 The same principles apply to any domain requiring intelligent decision-making: customer support, content moderation, data analysis, workflow automation, and more.

 ---

+## Security & API Key Management

+This application implements a flexible API key management system that works for both local development and production deployments:

+### How It Works

+1. **Environment Variable (Server-Side)**: If `OPENAI_API_KEY` is set in `.env.local` or Vercel environment variables, it's used automatically for all users
+2. **Runtime Input (Client-Side)**: If no environment variable is found, users are prompted to enter their own API key via a modal dialog
+3. **Session Storage**: Client-provided keys are stored in browser session storage (cleared when browser tab closes)
+4. **Secure Transmission**: Keys are sent to your Next.js API route, then to OpenAI's API

+### Security Best Practices

+✅ **Use environment variables for private deployments** - Set on Vercel for internal tools
+✅ **Use runtime input for public apps** - Let users bring their own keys
+✅ **Keys are stored in sessionStorage** - More secure than localStorage, cleared on tab close
+✅ **Never commit `.env.local`** - Already in `.gitignore`, keep it that way
+✅ **HTTPS in production** - Vercel provides this automatically
+✅ **Monitor API usage** - Set spending limits on OpenAI dashboard

+### Important Notes

+- **GitHub Pages deployments**: Since GitHub Pages is static hosting, the app will always prompt users for API keys
+- **Cost management**: When users provide their own keys, they pay for their own API usage
+- **Rate limiting**: Individual keys help distribute load and avoid rate limits
+- **Never share API keys**: Each user should use their own OpenAI API key

+---